PocketCareS/Android/README.md

 ## Getting Started

-**Due to emulators not supporting bluetooth, close encounter detection will not work on emulators.**
+**Due to emulators not supporting Bluetooth, close encounter detection will not work on emulators.**

 ### Prerequisites

 Before you begin, make sure you satisfy the following requirements:

-1. You are running this on a physical android device.
+1. You are running this on a physical Android device.
-2. The device should at least be running on [android sdk version 21](https://developer.android.com/studio/releases/platforms#5.0) (Android L).
+2. The device should at least be running on [Android sdk version 21](https://developer.android.com/studio/releases/platforms#5.0) (Android L).
 3. The device should have Bluetooth LE support.
 More details about this requirement can be found [here](#how-does-pocketcare-s-work).

-As long as you run this on any modern android device, the application should work properly.
+As long as you run this on any modern Android device, the application should work properly.
 You can check the Bluetooth LE compatibility of your device [here](https://altbeacon.github.io/android-beacon-library/beacon-transmitter-devices.html).

 ### Running PocketCare S using Android Studio

 1. Open the project in Android Studio.
 2. Wait for Gradle build to finish.
-3. Connect your android device to your computer and make sure you have USB debugging turned on.
+3. Connect your Android device to your computer and make sure you have USB debugging turned on.
 You can follow this [article](https://developer.android.com/studio/debug/dev-options#enable) to enable usb debugging.
 4. The application is already configured with the IBM server URL.
 If you want to run server on your local machine follow the PocketCareS-Server setup documentation and replace the **serverHost** variable in [ServerHelper](app/build/intermediates/javac/debug/classes/com/ub/pocketcares/network/ServerHelper.class) java file with your URL.
 ```java
     private final static String serverHost = "YOUR_SERVER_URL";